Frederick Woodwards Barber Shop pays homage to Woodward & Co, a barber shop that stood in Cathedral Square in 1914.

 Even though barbers worked long hours and as a whole were not paid well, business was generally good for Frederick Woodward.

-Woodward bought the stock-in-trade of Mr J. H. Alston, Hairdresser and Tobacconist, and Frederick immediately went to work at 66 Colombo Street, cutting hair for 6d, shaving for 3d, and shampooing 6d - or all three for 1s.
-He also cut children’s’ hair for 3d - except on Saturday.
+Woodward bought the stock-in-trade of Mr J. H. Alston, Hairdresser and Tobacconist, and Frederick immediately went to work at 66 Colombo Street, cutting hair for 6 pence, shaving for 3 pence, and shampooing 6 pence - or all three for 1 shilling.
+He also cut children’s’ hair for 3 pence - except on Saturday.